populationgenetics/exercises/Population_structure/ExerciseFst2022.md

 <details>
-  <summary>Answer</summary>
+  <summary>click to see answer</summary>

 	Yes, there is a gene called protein tyrosine phosphatase receptor type T (PTPRT).
-Protein tyrosine phosphatase are signalling molecules that
-	are involved in many different cellular functions.
+Protein tyrosine phosphatase are signalling molecules that are involved in many different cellular functions.

 </details>

 **QN: Can we conclude that selection on this gene has driven biological differentiation between the troglodytes and schweinfurthii chimpanzee subspecies?**

 <details>
-  <summary>Answer</summary>
+  <summary>click to see answer</summary>

 	No, we cannot.
-We can say a variant in the window is a candidate for postive selection, and in the case it had
-	been driven by selection, selection might be caused by the function of the PTPRT.
+We can say a variant in the window or near the window is a candidate for postive selection, and in the case it had been driven by selection, selection might be caused by the function of the PTPRT.
 But it is just a candidate region.

 </details>